digitallinguistics/tools/.github/CONTRIBUTING.md

     > npm install
     ```

-4. Start a local server.
+4. Build the app and start a local server.
+This will start 11ty, and rebuild the app automatically when your code changes.

     ```cmd
     > npm start
     ```

 5. View your development version of the site at <http://localhost:8080>.

-6. Make your changes, then rebuild the app.

-    ```cmd
-    > npm run build
-    ```

-7. You can also use [nodemon] to automatically rebuild and restart the server when changes are made.
-A nodemon configuration file is included in the repo.
-To use it, simply run `nodemon` from the command line in the project root.

 8. End-to-end tests are run using [Cypress].
 You can run them programmatically by running `npm test` on the command line in the project root, or you can first start the server, and then (in a new command terminal) open the Cypress interface to run them manually using `npm run open-cypress`.